muhkyle17/master-interview-DSA/00_bigO/bigO_asymptotic_analysis.md

 ```

 In this example, the space complexity is O(n)O(n)O(n) because the size of the array grows linearly with the input size.

+### Comparison and Importance

+- **Time Complexity:**
+  - Focuses on how fast an algorithm runs.
+  - Critical for applications where speed is a primary concern (e.g., real-time systems, high-frequency trading).
+- **Space Complexity:**
+  - Focuses on how much memory an algorithm uses.
+  - Important for applications where memory is limited (e.g., embedded systems, large-scale data processing).

+In practice, there is often a trade-off between time and space complexity.
+For example, an algorithm that runs faster may use more memory, and vice versa.
+Balancing these trade-offs is a key aspect of algorithm design and optimization.